 Colors and Markings

-Species coloration and markings may vary, but usually, these shrimp are vibrant cherry-red in color and the body is accented with markings of various patterns of bright white dots and/or stripes.
+Species coloration and markings may vary, but usually, these shrimp are vibrant cherry-red, and the body is accented with markings of various patterns of bright white dots and/or stripes.
 A characteristic hump differentiates a camelback shrimp from a peppermint shrimp.
 Members of this genus also have a pronounced foldable rostrum or beak, which has also earned them the alternative common name of hinge beak shrimp.
 This beak is usually turned upward.

 These shrimp are good tank cleaners, however, because they eat corals and other polyps, this makes them unsuitable for reef tanks.
 Do not keep them with zoanthids or other soft corals like colonial anemones, disc anemones, mushroom corals, and soft leather corals.
 It generally leaves bubble coral and stinging anemones alone.
 Even a few of these shrimp can decimate a healthy colony of star polyps in no time at all.